The CogAT (Cognitive Abilities Test) measures a student’s general reasoning ability in verbal, non-verbal, and quantitative domains.

 E Profile – There is an extreme difference (24 or more points) in performances across the three batteries.

-Interpretation of the profile: The student has scored above average in academic abilities, performed the same across all three domains, and is strong in quantitative reasoning.
+Interpretation of the profile: The student has scored above average in academic abilities, performed the same across all three domains, and is vital in quantitative reasoning.

 - Whether it’s teachers or parents, getting to know your student or child’s CogAT profile will help you understand his or her strengths and weaknesses in each domain.
 Based on the student’s strengths and weaknesses, you can design customized lesson plans and instructions.

-- CogAT profile provides scores based on the student’s performance in individual domains as well as the overall performance.
+- The CogAT profile provides scores based on the student’s performance in individual domains and overall performance.